About Jacob Molyneux, senior editor/blog editor

 Whether it’s a clinically verifiable illness or, as some have argued, a manifestation of a psychological condition known as “delusional parasitosis,” Morgellons is plenty real to those who experience it.

 We covered this controversial illness several years back in an article called “AKA ‘Morgellons.’”
 I interviewed two nurses and several others about their experiences.
 One of the nurses (see this sidebar) was convinced she had caught the condition from a patient.
-I also spoke with Michele Pearson, MD, the lead investigator […]
+I also spoke with Michele Pearson, MD, the lead investigator of a […]

 Two Sons, Similar injuries—Two Very Different Experiences of Pain